Poonehmgh/FdF/README.md

 # FdF
-FdF Project for making isometric projection or Wireframe models
+FdF Project for making isometric projection or Wireframe models\n

-MiniLibX, the graphical tool:
+MiniLibX, the graphical tool:\n

 I have used the school graphical library: the MiniLibX.
 This library was developed internally and includes basic necessary tools to open a window, create images